 In her new book, Smitten Kitchen Every Day, Deb ground up freeze-dried strawberries into powder to flavor and naturally color a cake.
-How ingenious, right?
+How ingenious, right?!

 I’d had them a number of times before when running short on time for a real breakfast but they’re not a regular menu item so I decided to make them myself.

 Unlike blueberries, strawberries give off a lot of liquid and unless you roast them first – and thereby cook out so much of those delicious juices – you’re often in for a wet result.
-So I turned to the freeze-dried option instead!

 And I really, REALLY love how these scones turned out!
-The hard and brittle freeze-dried berries soften so nicely in the scones, picking up some of the moisture from the buttermilk.
+Those hard and brittle freeze-dried berries soften so nicely in the scones, picking up some of the moisture from the buttermilk.

 Triple Berry Buttermilk Scones